Wide Width Shoes - The Essential Guide

 FAQ

-Can I wear wide fit shoes with normal feet?
+Can I wear wide fit shoes if I have a normal foot width?

 If you’re comfortable wearing wide width shoes even though your feet are standard width, then it’s not an issue.
 In fact, wearing wide width shoes with normal feet can sometimes be more comfortable when you go on long walks.